Wan Mei Dessert Review: Traditional Dessert Store with sweet treats!

 We ordered the Pulut Hitam and Orh Nee.
 Both are as good as desserts go.

-From the review we read, the Wan Mei Snow Ice Set is the one to try when you are there.
+From reviews we read, the Wan Mei Snow Ice Set is the one to try when you are there.

 Verdict

-The cosy ambience is another reason why Wan Mei would make an excellent stop after dinner along East Coast.
-If you are looking for a spot to chill for the afternoon or evening, this will make a good stop for chit-chatting and a light dessert.
+The cosy ambience is another reason Wan Mei would make an excellent stop after dinner along East Coast.
+So if you are looking for a spot to chill for the afternoon or evening, this will make a good stop for chit-chatting and a light dessert.

 Disclaimer